Alert Source Discuss

 • preVerificationGas gas overhead of this UserOperation

-• verificationGasLimit actual gas used by the validation of this UserOperation
+• verificationGasLimit estimation of gas limit required by the validation of this UserOperation

-• callGasLimit value used by inner account execution
+• callGasLimit estimation of gas limit required by the inner account execution

 Error Codes:

-Same as eth_sendUserOperation This operation may also return an error if the inner call to the account contract reverts.
+Same as eth_sendUserOperation This operation may also return an error if either the inner call to the account contract reverts, or paymaster’s postOp call reverts.

 * eth_getUserOperationByHash